Blue-gray gnatcatcher: Diet and behaviour

-These birds prefer humid areas with large leaves, woodlands, and more open sandy areas with sparse trees where they mainly eat insects, insect eggs, and spiders.
+Blue-gray gnatcatchers prefer humid areas with large leaves, woodlands, and more open sandy areas with sparse trees where they mainly eat insects, insect eggs, and spiders.
 The males often work to build nests, help incubate and raise the young, as well as feed the children, often thought to be a mother's role.
 Their nests are often built far out on a tree's branch with spider silks and lichen plants holding them together.
 They may hover over foliage while snatching prey (gleaning), or fly to catch insects in flight (hawking).
 The tail is often held upright while defending territory or searching for food.